Gákti: Fake gákti

-The Finnish tourist industry is notorious for displaying fake "sami culture" for tourists.
-Ethnically Finnish actors dress up in fake "gáktis" and perform fake "traditional rituals".
-This activity has been met with fierce protests from ethnic Sámi since it creates a false image of Sámi culture, diverts tourist industry money from ethnic Sámi to ethnic Finns (thereby exploiting the Sámi presence in Lappland without giving anything back to the Sámi) and is dishonest towards tourists.
+The Finnish tourist industry is notorious for displaying fake "Sámi" culture for tourists in order to make a profit.
+Ethnic Finns dress up in fake "gáktis" and perform fake "traditional rituals".
+This activity has been met with criticism both from the Sámi since it creates a false image of and appropriates Sámi culture, diverts tourist industry money from ethnic Sámi to ethnic Finns (thereby exploiting the Sámi and Sápmi, land the Sámi are native to, without giving anything back) and is dishonest towards tourists.